|

 beginners (ages 7-10) ideally should practice for 15-20 minutes

-for 15 -20 minutes, and that’s great – so a regular
+15 -20 minutes, and that’s great – so a regular time

-of course, need more time to do the work assigned.
+need more time to do the work assigned.

 After the first year or so of lessons, if all is going well, daily